 The hashing of each block maintains the integrity of the data stored in the blockchain.
 In a hashing algorithm, the input is an arbitrary amount of data that is mapped to an output of a unique, fixed-size number of bytes.
 Since the output is unique for each input, it is nearly impossible to get the same hash for two different inputs.

-A new block primarily holds a set of transactions, and in the header, it includes two hashes: 1) the previous block’s hash, and 2) it’s own hash.
+A new block primarily holds a set of transactions, an index, a timestamp, and in the header, it includes two hashes: 1) the previous block’s hash, and 2) it’s own hash.
 By requiring new blocks to reference the cryptographic hash of the previous block, we obtain an immutable sequential chain of transactions.
 If someone tried to change the contents of a block, that particular block’s cryptographic hash would change, and this would change the hashes of all the sequential blocks after the altered block.
 Thus, it becomes nigh impossible for one party to commit fraud because a fraudster would need to alter the copy of the blockchain for fifty-percent or greater (>50%) of the nodes, and that’s before a new block gets added to the blockchain (small window of time to make that happen, especially since a new block on the Bitcoin blockchain is added every ten (10) minutes).

 Horst Treiblmaier in Toward More Rigorous Blockchain Research: Recommendations for Writing Blockchain Case Studies, summarized the most important characteristics of blockchain as: